yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 **Organize text into discrete components to support scanning**.
 The following are some of the methods you can use:

-l  Headings
+- Headings

-l  Lists
+- Lists

-l  Tables
+- Tables

 How you write is equally important to scanning.

 ### 1.1.1 Heading

-l  Consider using a **heading** to help customers **find instructions quickly**.
+* Consider using a **heading** to help customers **find instructions quickly**.
 Use the heading to tell customers what the instructions will help them do.
 Examples:

-Ø  Adding an account
+  * Adding an account

-Ø  Add an account
+  * Add an account

-l  Choose **one phrasing style** for the headings, and write them all the same way **(in parallel structure**).
+* Choose **one phrasing style** for the headings, and write them all the same way **(in parallel structure**).

-l  Use parallel sentence structure for all headings at the same level.
+- Use parallel sentence structure for all headings at the same level.
 For example, use noun phrases for first-level headings, verb phrases for second-level headings, and infinitive phrases for headings in instructions.

-l  **Don’t use ampersands (&) or plus signs (+) in headings** unless you're referring to UI that contains them or space is limited.
+* **Don’t use ampersands (&) or plus signs (+) in headings** unless you're referring to UI that contains them or space is limited.

-l  Use **vs**., not v. or versus, in headings.
+* Use **vs**., not v. or versus, in headings.

-l  **Keep headings as short as possible,** and put the most important idea at the beginning.
+- **Keep headings as short as possible,** and put the most important idea at the beginning.

-l  **Be as specific as you can**, and **be even more detailed with lower-level headings**.
+- **Be as specific as you can**, and **be even more detailed with lower-level headings**.
 For example, a second-level heading should be more specific than a first-level heading.

-l  Don't end headings with a period.
+- Don't end headings with a period.
 A question mark or (rarely) an exclamation point can be used if it's needed for meaning.
 Examples:

-Ø  Not seeing what you want?
+  - Not seeing what you want?

-Ø  What can we help you find?
+  - What can we help you find?

-l  **Run-in Headings** When you want to highlight the topic of a paragraph or bullet item, without defining it as a major heading level, begin the text with a bold run-in heading. **The preferred style for run-in headings is to end them with a bold period.** However, when meaning is better served by a colon or en dash with spaces, you can use that alternate punctuation.
+- **Run-in Headings** When you want to highlight the topic of a paragraph or bullet item, without defining it as a major heading level, begin the text with a bold run-in heading. **The preferred style for run-in headings is to end them with a bold period.** However, when meaning is better served by a colon or en dash with spaces, you can use that alternate punctuation.
 (A **run-in heading** is a heading positioned upon the very same line as the text.
 Frequently this text is put in either **italic or bold** type.)

 ### 1.1.2  List

 Lists area great way to present complex text in a way that's easy to scan.
 Lists work best when they have two to seven items.
 Each item should be fairly short—the reader should be able to see at least two, and preferably three, list items at a glance.
 It’s OK to have a couple of short paragraphs in a list item, but don’t exceed that length too often.

 Make items in a list parallel.
 For example, each item should be a noun or a phrase that starts with a verb.

 #### 1.1.2.1 Bulleted Lists

 l  Keep bulleted lists to **one or two lines** per bullet, **three at most**.